apache/aurora-packaging/README.md

 #### Hash, sign and upload the binaries

-Run the following which will create a tarball for each distribution platform that can be uploaded to bintray:
+Run the following which will create a tarball for each distribution platform that can be uploaded to
+bintray:

+N.B.: the release-candidate script requires bash 4.x or higher.

     ./build-support/release/release-candidate
     Signing artifacts for centos-7...